 Without life insurance, your family will be left to pay the final expenses.
+How much does a funeral cost?
 The funeral cost can be quite expensive, and the funeral expenses can vary depending on the type of service and goods used during the service.

 Casket – this is commonly the largest funeral expense.
 Starting around $2,400 casket can get really expensive if you would like to be buried in metal or bronze.

-Embalming is necessary if there is going to be viewing or visitation but if there won’t be viewing, embalming will not be required.
-According to the National Funeral Directors Association, this service cost about $700.
+Embalming – this is needed if there will be visitation or viewing.
+Embalming will not be required if there won’t be any viewing.
+According to the National Funeral Directors Association, embalming costs around $700.

-Memorial Service according to NFDA this service cost about $2,000.
-The memorial service includes planning, preparing obituaries, obtaining proper permits and copies of the death certificate, viewing of the remains and coordinating with the gravesite.
+Memorial Service according to NFDA this service costs around $2,000.
+The memorial service includes planning, preparing obituaries, getting permits and death certificates, viewing and coordinating with the gravesite.

 Gravesite – the price of a plot in a cemetery depends on many variables like the type of cemetery or the size of the plot.
-Most plots cost around $1,000 to $2,500 or higher in some larger cities.
-It is possible to purchase plots ahead of time in some states in a private transaction.
+Most plots cost between $1,000 and $2,500 or higher in some larger cities.
+It is possible to purchase plots in advance in some states in a private transaction.

-Transportation– It cost about $300 to use a hearse to bring the deceased to the funeral home.
-A service car or van will cost another $130.
+Transportation– the use of a hearse cost around $300.
+A van or service car will cost another $130.

-Obituary –It may cost up to $600 if you want your loved ones to be memorialized in a larger publication.
-The cost may vary depending on the day you run the obituary and if you include a picture and how long the biography is.
+Obituary –It may cost up to $600 to publish an obituary in a national newspaper.
+The cost may vary depending on the publishing day and the length of the obituary and if there’s a picture.

-Gravestone– a flat grave marker usually costs less than $1,000 while an upright one may cost up to $10,000.
-Prices depend on the material and color of the marker.
-You can choose from granite, sandstone, limestone or concrete.
-Marble is the most expensive but if the deceased is a military veteran you may be able to get a grave marker for free.
+Gravestone– it cost around $1,000 to pay for a flat grave marker while a kerbed or upright may cost up to $10,000.
+Prices depend on the color, material, and finish of the marker.
+You can choose from sandstone, granite, concrete or metal.
+Metal markers are the most expensive but if you’re a military veteran you will have a gravemarker for free.

-Flowers– funeral flowers including bouquet, spray, and boutonnieres can cost between $200 to $1,000 for the whole complete package.
+Flowers– funeral flowers including bouquet, spray, and boutonnieres can cost around $200 to $1,000 for the whole complete package.

 These are the other expenses your survivor will have to pay when you passed away: